-Suggest here Planner for lightweight pm/task management and project online for more advanced projects that require WBS and complex schedules
+Suggest here a Planner for lightweight pm/task management and project online for more advanced projects that require WBS and complex schedules

 Project Server can draw data from a central, corporate pool of resources.
 Thanks to this, project managers can quickly see the availability of a resource before assigning a resource to a task.

-Project Online helps you quickly
+Project Online helps you quickly:

-- Change resource assignments
+- Change resource assignments.

-- Change project schedules
+- Change project schedules.

-- Account for all dependencies
+- Account for all dependencies.

-- Show the results and resource assignments
+- Show the results and resource assignments.

 By exporting project data to Excel, you can continue to use the effective functions of the spreadsheet, while using Project to track resources and plan the project.
 You can also import or embed Excel data into a project plan.